Crested Caracara

 Physical Features

 The Crested Caracara has distinctive long yellow legs, a large hooked bluish bill, and a unique black and white plumage pattern.
+These features contribute to its effectiveness as a scavenger.

 Sensory Abilities